glondu/belenios/doc/cookies.md

 # Cookie handling in belenios-server

+## Preference cookies

+Belenios uses the following cookies for storing preferences of anonymous visitors:
+- `belenios-lang`: language
+- `belenios-consent`: timestamp of consent

+## Session cookies

-Cookies are used only by [Eliom's sessions and server-side state](https://ocsigen.org/eliom/latest/manual/server-state).
+Cookies are also used by [Eliom's sessions and server-side state](https://ocsigen.org/eliom/latest/manual/server-state).
 Use of this feature can be audited by looking at uses of modules `Eliom_reference` and `Eliom_state` in the OCaml code.